sukhman-7/phishshield-ai/README.md

   ---
 </div>

-PhishShield AI is an enterprise-grade cybersecurity application built to preemptively detect, analyze, and neutralize phishing attempts.
+PhishShield is an enterprise-grade cybersecurity application built to preemptively detect, analyze, and neutralize phishing attempts.
 By orchestrating **Google Gemini 2.5 Flash**, **VirusTotal Threat Intelligence**, **Playwright Sandboxing**, and **Computer Vision**, PhishShield acts as a comprehensive SOC (Security Operations Center) analyst automated in software.

 ## 📑 Table of Contents
 - [✨ Core Capabilities](#-core-capabilities)